Ryan redeemed in overtime, gives Senators series lead over Bruins

 The event capped an exciting weekend of sports in the New England city that also included an NBA postseason game between the Boston Celtics and Chicago Bulls and a weekend home stand for the Boston Red Sox.

-And Monday was the Patriots’ Day holiday in Massachusetts and before the hockey game came the 121st Boston Marathon with close to 30,000 participants pounding the pavement.
+And Monday was the Patriots’ Day holiday in Massachusetts and before the hockey game came the 121st Boston Marathon, with close to 30,000 participants pounding the pavement.

-But the spandex set eventually disappeared to be replaced that night by the city’s hard-core hockey fans, who haven’t had an NHL playoff game in which to vent their excitement since 2014, the last time the Bruins played a home playoff date.
+But the spandex set eventually disappeared, to be replaced that night by the city’s hard-core hockey fans, who haven’t had an NHL playoff game at which to vent their excitement since 2014, the last time the Bruins played a home playoff date.

-The fans were already in fine fettle before the teams had even hit the ice, whooping it up when the maniacal laugh of Ozzy Osbourne erupted from the PA system, signalling the start of heavy metal anthem Crazy Train.
+The fans were already in fine form before the teams hit the ice, whooping it up when the maniacal laugh of Ozzy Osbourne erupted from the PA system, signalling the start of heavy metal anthem Crazy Train.

-Neither team had scored a goal in the opening period in both of the first two games, but the Senators quickly halted that anomaly.
+Neither team had scored a goal in the opening period in either of the first two games, but the Senators quickly halted that anomaly.

-Hoffman broke in behind a sleeping Boston defence for a breakaway and scored at the seven minute, 15-second mark of the frame, using his long reach on a deke to slide the puck past Rask.
+Hoffman broke in behind a sleeping Boston defence for a breakaway and scored at the seven minute 15-second mark, using his long reach on a deke to slide the puck past Rask.

-Less than 30 seconds after that Derick Brassard took advantage of a sloppy Boston clearing attempt, banging home the puck while stationed on Rusk’s doorstep for a 2-0 Ottawa lead.
+Less than 30 seconds after that, Derick Brassard took advantage of a sloppy Boston clearing attempt, banging home the puck while stationed on Rusk’s doorstep for a 2-0 Ottawa lead.

 Ottawa outshot Boston 10-3 in the period.

-More trouble was to follow Boston into the second period where Hoffman potted his second, on the power-play, his shot from the blueline sailing into the upper half of the net through heavy traffic to bring the score to 3-0.
+More trouble was to follow Boston into the second period, in which Hoffman potted his second, on the power play, his shot from the blue line sailing into the upper half of the net through heavy traffic to bring the score to 3-0.

 Even Bobby Orr, the beloved former Bruin great who was among those in attendance, must have had trouble digesting what was unfolding at ice level.